cosmos/sdk-tutorials/nameservice/tutorial/07-keeper.md

 }
 ```

-Here, like in the `SetName` method, first access the store using the `StoreKey`.
+Here, like in the `SetName` method, first access the store using the `storeKey`.
 Next, we delete the name from the store using its `.Delete([]byte)` method.
 As the store only takes `[]byte`, the `name` string is casted to `[]byte` while passing it as a function parameter.

 Now, we add functions for getting specific parameters from the store based on the name.
 However, instead of rewriting the store getters and setters, we reuse the `GetWhois` and `SetWhois` functions.
-For example, to set a field, first we grab the whole Whois data, update our specific field, and put the new version back into the store.
+For example, to set a field, first we grab the whole `Whois` data, update our specific field, and put the new version back into the store.

 ```go
 // ResolveName - returns the string that the name resolves to